agabor/docs/_includes/graphql/customisation.md

 ### Include or Exclude Classes

-By default, all of your Parse classes, including the defaults such as `Parse.User`, `Parse.Session`, `Parse.Role` are added to the schema.
+By default, all of your MSG classes, including the defaults such as `Parse.User`, `Parse.Session`, `Parse.Role` are added to the schema.
 You can restrict this using the `enabledForClassess` or `disabledForClassess` options, which accepts an array of class names.

 In the following example, we limit our GraphQL schema to only expose the default `_User` class, along with a few custom classes: